 Lung cancer is roughly divided into two types, small cell and non-small cell.
-Non-small cell lung cancer is the most frequent, accounting for roughly 90 per cent of all cases.
-Small cell lung cancer makes up less than 10 per cent of all lung cancers.
+Non-small cell lung cancer is the most frequent, accounting for around 85 per cent of cases.
+Small cell lung cancer is the most aggressive type of lung cancer as it often spreads quickly to other organs, and accounts for about 15 per cent of lung cancer cases.